-The Division of Plastic and Reconstructive Surgery at CHOP has been a leader in pediatric plastic surgery research, both clinical and bench, for decades.
+The Division of Plastic and Reconstructive Surgery at CHOP has been a leader in pediatric plastic surgery research for decades.
 In addition, we benefit from the close proximity of the research lab of the University of Pennsylvania’s Division of Plastic Surgery, located at the Leonard and Madlyn Abramson Pediatric Research Center at The Children’s Hospital of Philadelphia.

 Clinical outcomes research

 Clinical outcomes research involves long-term results of surgical therapy, innovative treatment with novel devices and techniques, and psychological outcomes of surgery in children with facial and body differences.
 Current research includes:

 - Chromosome 22q11.2 deletion syndrome: palatal phenotypes and surgical outcomes.
 (Plastic and Reconstructive Surgery team physicians)

 - Clinical outcomes in cleft lip and palate surgery.
 (Plastic and Reconstructive Surgery team physicians)

 Basic science research